berkeley-cs61as/markdown-courseware/textbook/chapter08 1 - Functions and Primitive Data/section08 Procedures as Black-Box Abstractions.md

 </div>

-_"Wait wait, you just defined a function but it calls other functions that aren't defined yet!
+_"Wait wait, you just defined a function, but it calls other functions that aren't defined yet!
 We haven't defined 'good-enough?' or 'improve-guess'! "_

-Yup, the definitions of the functions inside  are incomplete but notice that we (the programmers) can **understand** what the function is doing!
+Yup, the definitions of the functions inside  are incomplete, but notice that we (the programmers) can **understand** what the function is doing!
 We have broken down the problem of finding 'largest-square' into some small problems like 'is it close enough?' and 'improve our guess'.
 We could've broken the